-This information describes migration considerations for the 3800, including:
+This section describes migration considerations for the 3800, including:

-- Setting the media origin when you are migrating from a 3800 printer to a 3835 or 3900 printer. - Using the PSF Line-Mode Conversion function to migrate from a 3800 line-mode printing environment to an AFP printer.
+- Setting the media origin when migrating from a 3800 printer to a 3835 or 3900 printer. - Using the PSF Line-Mode Conversion function to migrate from a 3800 line-mode printing environment to an AFP printer.